KanbanUniversity/gooddeeds/manage.md

 ## Large Good Deeds

-Large Good Deeds are expected to have a large burden on an AKC (greater than 5 days of time invested or equivalent cost incurred by the AKC) over any sort of duration.
+Large Good Deeds are expected to have a large burden on an AKC (greater than 5 days of effort invested or equivalent cost incurred by the AKC) over any sort of duration.
 Examples of these include:

 - Attending a Kanban Leadership Retreat
 - Significant contribution to the Kanban University Body of Knowledge